-Colposcopy is a diagnostic procedure that allows detailed examination of the cervix, vagina, and vulva using a special magnifying device called a colposcope.
-A colposcope is a lighted optical system with magnification that makes it possible to visualize tissue changes not visible to the naked eye.
+Colposcopy is a diagnostic procedure that allows detailed examination of the cervix, vagina, and vulva using a special magnification device called a colposcope.
+The colposcope is a lighted optical system that enables visualization of changes not visible to the naked eye.

 What Is the Purpose of Colposcopy?